rodrigobaron/anthill/README.md

 Hola, John!
 ```

-- If an `Agent` function call has an error (missing function, wrong argument, error) an error response will be appended to the chat so the `Agent` can recover gracefully.
+- If an `Agent` tool call has an error (missing function, wrong argument, error) an error response will be appended to the chat so the `Agent` can recover gracefully.
 - If multiple functions are called by the `Agent`, they will be executed in that order.

 ### Handoffs and Updating Context Variables